ponylang/ponylang-website/content/blog/last-week-in-pony-082723.md

 The images in our [shared-docker](https://github.com/ponylang/shared-docker) repository have been migrated to publish to GitHub Container Registry.
 Images will continue to be published to DockerHub until December 1st, 2023.

+### CirrusCI Migration Update

+We've migrated pretty much everything from CirrusCI to GitHub Actions except our ponyc Windows CI which is being... problematic.
+Until we got to the Windows support, everything was humming along like a [Joe Walsh song](https://www.youtube.com/watch?v=ss9VZ1FHxy0).
+Now?
+Well, let's say that if you wanted to [declare war](https://www.youtube.com/watch?v=iUxkFCBPgx4) on those Windows CI jobs, Sean wouldn't blame you.

+We are trying to get any Windows CI at all to work.
+We've temporarily paused getting CI jobs to run in LLDB (a handy trick we have that makes crashes much more useful) as it was being a [PITA](https://www.youtube.com/watch?v=ic3g8Xnf7LI).
+Now, we are stuck with debug runtime builds that are either [hanging](https://www.youtube.com/watch?v=I_3gLp6k7ZE) or are so damn slow.
+We are waiting on the current one timeout after 6 hours to see what the GitHub logs give us.
+Needless to say, Sean [has got frustration](https://www.youtube.com/watch?v=9G-AtMVXmPM).

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2023_08_22.m4a) from the August 22nd, 2023 sync is available.